Coordination of a Regional Biodiversity Conservation Strategy

 Through a peer-reviewed, science-based process, over 100 scientists, researchers, and land conservation practitioners identified regional goals for the conservation of biodiversity habitats.

-In Conservation Lands Network 2.0, which was released in 2019, the following five goals were identified:
+The Conservation Lands Network 2.0 project, which was released in 2019, identified five regional goals:

 Conserve rare, diverse, and irreplaceable landscapes, and manage them for health and resilience.